-Stewart Edelstein is Executive Director of the Universities at Shady Grove.
-Dr. Edelstein works closely with the university system to build partnerships and degree programs at Shady Grove.
-He is also responsible for working with Montgomery College and the Montgomery County Public School System to develop programs at USG that meet the higher education needs of the County and the region.
+Anne Khademian is Executive Director of the Universities at Shady Grove.
+Dr. Khademian works closely with the university system to build partnerships and degree programs at Shady Grove.
+She is also responsible for working with Montgomery College and the Montgomery County Public School System to develop programs at USG that meet the higher education needs of the County and the region.

 Associate Vice President for International Affairs

 Ross Lewin is Associate Vice President for International Affairs, responsible for the strategic planning and direction of the University of Maryland's internationalization efforts.
 Dr. Lewin leads the Office of International Affairs and its units in enhancing international programs and services for both the campus community and international visitors; and developing strategic partnerships with leading academic and research institutions, international corporations, and governmental and non-governmental organizations around the world.

 Assistant Vice President for Academic Technology and Innovation, Executive Director of the Teaching and Learning Transformation Center